-WHEREAS, Dr. Anthony Fauci, an immunologist and director of the National Institute of Allergy and Infectious Diseases, testified before the U.S. Senate, on May 12, 2020, that cities or states that do not experience a 14-day decrease in new COVID-19 cases may experience spikes in infections after re-opening that tum into new outbreaks; and
+WHEREAS, Dr. Fauci testified before the U.S. Senate, on May 12, 2020, that cities or states that do not experience a 14-day decrease in new COVID-19 cases may experience spikes in infections after re-opening that turn into new outbreaks; and